Boosting your visibility and funding by listening to the people you serve

 What can you do?

 If you are already listening to the people you serve, there’s an easy way for you to share how: complete the How We Listen portion of your nonprofit profile on GuideStar.
-The section has recently been updated to include new questions about whom you serve, how feedback promotes equity, and the quality of your feedback practice.
+The section has recently been updated to include new questions about whom you serve, how listening promotes equity, and the quality of your feedback practice.

 While you’re sharing, make sure your organization has earned a GuideStar 2021 Seal of Transparency so the information for funders and donors is as current as possible.
 (If you’re not familiar with the Seals, read this recent blog post to learn more.)